 Id. at 990.
-The court also noted that expert testimony was required to establish that a deviation from the standard of care caused Plaintiff's harm, which the Plaintiff set forth through the testimony of a nurse practitioner.
+The court also noted that expert testimony was required to establish that a deviation from the standard of care caused plaintiff's harm, which the plaintiff set forth through the testimony of a nurse practitioner.
 Id. at 987-88.

 The Supreme Court in Scampone v.
 Highland Park Care Ctr.
 LLC, 57 A. 3d 582, 584 (Pa.
 2012), similarly held that a nursing home and affiliated entities are subject to potential direct liability for negligence, where the requisite resident - entity relationship exists to establish that the entity owes the resident a duty of care.
 Id. (emphasis added).
 The Court reasoned that it was not expanding the law of corporate negligence to include nursing homes.
 Id. at 593.
-Rather, the Court was refusing to give blanket immunity to the nursing home industry for breaching a duty it owed a plaintiff, as immunity from liability is an exception to the general rule.
+Rather, the Court was refusing to give blanket immunity to the nursing home industry for breaching a duty, as immunity from liability is an exception to the general rule.
 Id. at 599, 607.
 A nursing home is no different than any other alleged corporate tortfeasor having an obligation to not breach legal duties it owes to others.
 Id.
-The Court noted that corporate negligence exists in many areas, citing not only the corporate responsibilities owed by a hospital to its patients as found in Thompson, but also the duty of care a corporation owes its customers to maintain its premises in a safe condition, Gilbert v.
+The Court noted that corporate negligence exists in many areas, citing not only the corporate responsibilities owed by a hospital, but also the duty of care a corporation owes its customers to maintain its premises in a safe condition, Gilbert v.
 Korvette Inc., 327 A. 2d 94 (Pa.
 1974), and the duty owed to employees to use reasonable care in hiring other employees, Dempsey v.
 Walso Bureau Inc., 246 A. 2d 418 (Pa 1968).
 Id. at 598.
 The Court stated that categorical exemptions from liability exist only where the General Assembly has acted to create explicit policy based immunities; otherwise the default general rule of possible liability operates.
 Id. at 599.
 Ultimately, the Court remanded the matter to the trial court to determine, consistent with its opinion, whether the nursing home and corporate manager owed Plaintiff legal duties or obligations, and to articulate any specific duties it may find.
 Id. at 607.

 In Sokolsky v.
-Eidelman, 93 A.3d 858, 870 (Pa.
-Super.
-Ct.
-2014) the Superior Court expanded on Scampone, supra, holding that "[w]e read Scampone to hold that in order to extend corporate liability to a skilled nursing facility, it is imperative that the trial court conduct an analysis of the following factors:
+Eidelman, the Superior Court expanded on Scampone, supra, holding that "[w]e read Scampone to hold that in order to extend corporate liability to a skilled nursing facility, it is imperative that the trial court conduct an analysis of the following factors: